rage/programming-23/data/part-3/4-defining-functions.md

 causes the parameter `target` to be set to the value `"Alan"`.

 The names of functions and their parameters follow the same principles as the names of variables.
 They should be descriptive, and contain primarily lowercase letters and underscore characters.
+Again, there are some exceptions to these guidelines, but we will ignore those for now.

 <in-browser-programming-exercise name="The first character" tmcname="part03-29_first_character">